kundajelab/chipseq_pipeline/README_PIPELINE.md

 4) awk: cmd. line:1: fatal: division by zero attempted

-This error happens when 1) picard tool's MarkDuplicate is running out of memory or 2) fastq inputs have wrong endedness (SE or PE).
+This error happens when 1) picard tool's MarkDuplicate is running out of memory, 2) fastq inputs have wrong endedness (SE or PE) or 3) input raw bam is incorrect.
 For 1) balance memory usage among parallel tasks, add `-no_par` or reduce level of parallelization (`-par_lvl [PARALLEL_LEVEL <= 2]`).
 For 2) check your fastq inputs are correct (`-fastqN_1`, `-fastqN_2`, ...) and also check their endedness (SE or PE) parameters like (`-se` or `-pe`).
+For 3) check if there is an error in aligning stage (in an HTML report).

 5) Unsupported major.minor version (java)